 Teachers, professors, politicians one and all have been avoiding the obvious answer to this tragic situation for a while now.
 The solution cannot be found in a hockey puck, nor a stone or chair.
 The remedy lies in a well-educated and armed citizenry.
 We must stop being fearful of what we are uncomfortable with and ignorant of and institute a nationwide education program of firearm use and safety.

 Perhaps we could start with a pilot program in one school and make the gun course mandatory.
 If the students and teachers pass with flying colors, they can become part of the school Citizen Safety and Security Militia.
 Then equip each classroom with a handgun locked in a Biometric quick open safe for rapid deployment.
 But only those who have taken and passed the firearm safety class or series of classes and are willing to be part of the Safety and Security team will be coded into the gun safe.

 If you were going to shoot up a school, would you choose the one defending itself with hockey pucks or the one that had a locked up – but easily accessible — firearm?
 Logic and reason tell us it would be the former.
 Let’s stop playing silly games with our children’s safety and equip them properly to defend themselves for the world in which they now live.

-Arming them with a hockey puck is nothing short of criminal.We value your comments!
-Please weigh in on our comment section below.
+Arming them with a hockey puck is nothing short of criminal.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com